 It’s extremely important to note that weatherization through air sealing shouldn’t be the only thing on the top of homeowners minds when it comes to home energy savings and safety.
 Proper ventilation in homes goes hand in hand with this topic.
 ALL homes require ventilation, and ensuring adequate ventilation is a must before doing any deep sealing in your home.
 Air circulation can also maximize home comfort and indoor air quality.

-If you’re ready to reduce your energy footprint at your home here in the great Seattle and Northwest Pacific area, a great place to start is by contacting us at BelRed for a no-obligation home energy audit and home performance assessment.Tags: collective energy savings, efficiency, energy efficiency, energy savings, home energy assessment, Home performance
+If you’re ready to reduce your energy footprint at your home here in the great Seattle and Northwest Pacific area, a great place to start is by contacting us at BelRed.
+We’re an environmentally friendly HVAC company with green energy solutions.Tags: collective energy savings, efficiency, energy efficiency, energy savings, home energy assessment, Home performance